bretcope/raelang/docs/Bailing.md

 }
 ```

-If we don't capture any return values from a function (regardless of the functions return types), then the unbail block doesn't have any special requirements.
-Even an empty unbail block would be valid.
+If we don't capture any return values from a function (regardless of the function's return types), then the unbail block doesn't have any special requirements.
+Even an empty unbail block would be valid and cause execution to continue after it.

 ```
 $br var = SomeFunction()